Relieve Stress with Visits to These Fragrant Places, from Lavender Farms to Redwood Groves

 Old-Growth Forest: The Redwoods

-The spongy bark of redwoods and sequoias soak up sweet forest aromas and hold them in stasis, right at nose level.
+The spongy bark of redwoods and sequoias soaks up sweet forest aromas and hold them in stasis, right at nose level.
 The scents of wild mushrooms, red huckleberry, calypso orchids, and sword ferns always evoke an Endor vibe.
 Old-growth forests are all the rage along the Northern California coast, stretching from Big Sur up through Humboldt County.
 While you’re in the neighborhood, swing up to Oregon for a spell to the Siskiyous for a good whiff of myrtlewood and serpentine bogs.

 Smell the forest at home with the Homesick Northern California candle.